 Including your child in the financial process can be a healthy first step, so they're not confusing "FAFSA" with an international trade agreement.
 Fill out the grant or loan application together.
 Creating a monthly budget together is also a productive exercise, especially if your child plans on working a part-time job.
 By filling out the FAFSA, parents of dependent children can choose to apply for Federal PLUS Loans on their children's behalf.

 Setting limits is important, too.
 If you have budgeted or agreed to assist with four years of tuition, your child should know that, so any time in school beyond four years is their own financial responsibility.

 Catch-Up on your Retirement Savings

-It’s never too late to build your nest egg, however modest it may be to start.
-One way to start is upping your retirement contributions.
+It's never too late to build your nest egg, however modest it may be to start.
+One way to start is by upping your retirement contributions.
 When your children leave the nest, bolster your own nest egg, whether this means maxing out your contributions to an Employer-Sponsored Retirement Plan or IRA or putting more into a CD, Money Market or regular Savings Account.
 If you do invest as part of your catch-up strategy, beware advisory fees.
-To paraphrase John Bogle, Founder of the Vanguard Group, one certainty of the stock market is that the middle man wins, a.k.a. the investment banker.
-Look out for financial advisors who will capitalize on your fear and try to charge you for their “assistance.”
+To paraphrase John Bogle, Founder of the Vanguard Group, one certainty of the stock market is that the middle man wins (a.k.a. the investment banker).
+Look out for financial advisors who will capitalize on your fear and try to charge you for their "assistance."

 Taking Care of Your Home